kaleidos-ventures/taiga-blog/content/2021-11-04_how_to_implement_agile_in_pandemic_times.md

 The idea of **team commitment** ranks high in agile methodologies.
 And that commitment won't ever happen if the different perspectives are not connected through.
 It could be a shared vocabulary, working team agreement —we like those a lot in Kaleidos— and, most importantly, a respectful approach to everyone's contribution to the team.
 Without that you don't have team commitments.

+> "Understand each other's mindsets within the team, so there's little lost in translation."

 I'll give you an example.
 This is classic design code misunderstanding: designers, coders or visual designers, engineers...
 This misunderstanding always leads to two different criteria on what quality means.
 For example: quality is a perceived value of an output, something deliverable.
 If two people coming from different perspectives, see different aspects of quality and they are not connected, that's an issue.
 And that will happen in agile.
 Agile really needs quality to be part of the process and having different perspectives or quality is a challenge that needs to be addressed.

-Different perspectives tend to create small ghettos in teams.
+And second, **different perspectives tend to create small ghettos in teams**.
 And ghettos tend to create private workflows, like some old black boxes.
 It will inevitably end up in pseudo waterfall iteration-like processes that are very rigid.
 And a collateral effect of that is that the product is going to be always sort of a work in progress.

 You know what you are actually developing.
 One has these big picture sites, and you won't have real progress metrics.
 So it's very important that these cross-domain teams, which are amazing to watch when they are really working great together, have specific challenges and agile doesn't just sort them out for free to them.
 They need to address them, specifically.
 And then everything works great.